JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @code_lowered

-   Evaluates the arguments to the function call, determines their types, and calls the ``code_lowered`` function on the resulting expression
+   Evaluates the arguments to the function call, determines their types, and calls :func:`code_lowered` on the resulting expression

 .. function:: code_typed(f, types)